10 Things to do in Austin, Texas with Kids (2023)

 4. The Thinkery Children’s Museum

-Permanent exhibits include Currents (water + sound), Let’s Grow (healthy living), the Light Lab and Our Backyard (an outdoor playground).
+Permanent exhibits include Currents (water + sound), Let’s Grow (healthy living), the Light Lab, and Our Backyard (an outdoor playground).
 Learn more at: https://thinkeryaustin.org or read reviews on Tripadvisor.

-5. The Austin Zoo
+6. The Austin Zoo

-I am a little cautious about recommending things to do in Austin, Texas for kids that involve keeping animals in captivity.
-That said, we decided to visit the Austin Zoo because of their mandate to provides care for animals that have been retired from display at other facilities due to their age, health or other issues – as well as animals seized in animal cruelty cases.
+I am a little cautious about recommending activities that involve keeping animals in captivity.
+That said, we decided to visit the Austin Zoo because of their mandate to provide care for animals that have been retired from display at other facilities due to their age, health, or other issues.

-From our experience, the animals at the Austin Zoo seemed well cared for and it was nice to see that a project was underway to expand the black bear habitat.
 If you are looking for things to do in Austin with toddlers, the zoo could be a hit.
-It has a little train for kids to ride as well at the opportunity to feed some of the animals in a farm-like setting.
+It has a little train for kids to ride as well as the opportunity to feed some of the animals in a farm-like setting.

-6. Chicken Shit Bingo
+7. Chicken Shit Bingo

 Chicken in Pen at Chicken Shit Bingo in Austin

-Now, if you are wondering how to play chicken shit bingo, it works like this.
+Now, if you are wondering how to play Chicken Shit Bingo, it works like this.
 For each round, you line up and buy a $2 ticket.
-As this is a very family friendly Austin event, kids 13 and under get to line up first, followed by people 91 years and above (and then everyone else).
-When the tickets are all gone, a chicken is put on the board and the game begins.
-If the bird does its business on the number matching your ticket, you win the cash.
+As this is a very family-friendly Austin event, kids 13 and under get to line up first, followed by people 91 years and above (and then everyone else).

 Learn more at The Little Longhorn Saloon.

-Note: Despite being very busy, I will say the people were very respectful (those Texas manners!) in that they let my youngest move right up to the front so that she could get a good view of the chicken.
+Note: Despite being very busy, I will say the people were very respectful (those Texan manners!) in that they let my youngest move right up to the front so that she could get a good view of the chicken.
 Just to give you an idea of the size of the crowd (on a November Sunday), it looked like this.

 Crowds at Little Longhorn Saloon Austin

-7. Congress Avenue Bridge Bats
+8. Congress Avenue Bridge Bats

 From March to the end of October, approximately one million bats make their home under the Congress Avenue Bridge in Austin.
-On most evenings, just after sunset, the bats take flight during a short window (about 45 minutes) making a striking visual against the dusk sky.
+On most evenings, just after sunset, the bats take flight during a short window (about 45 minutes), making a striking visual against the dusk sky.

 For the most accurate and up-to-date information on the bat flights, please check the Austin Bat Refuge website.
-They post daily updates including flight times and some other useful information (such as the fact that the bats don’t fly if the winds are too strong or if temperatures drop).
+They post daily updates, including flight times and some other useful information (such as the fact that the bats don’t fly if the winds are too strong or if temperatures drop).

 People Waiting on Congress Avenue Bridge for Bats

-8. Austin Toy Stores
+9. Austin Toy Stores

 Interior of Terra Toy Store in Austin

 Just around the corner from Terra Toys is Dragon’s Lair Comics and Fantasy store.
-Now, I’m not going to lie…this kind of place is a little lost on me.
-If you are into comics, RPG and obscure board games then this is the place for you.
-My kids also said that Dragon’s Lair was the best game and comic shop they had ever seen…so there you have it.
+Now, I’m not going to lie.
+This kind of place is a little lost on me.

 Inside of Dragon's Lair Comic and Game Shop in Austin

-9. The Domain Shopping District
+11. The Domain Shopping District

-In the central area of The Domain is a large grassy areas surrounded by restaurants (a great place for little ones to run around).
-We had a fun lunch at Culinary Dropout which has decent food, a lively atmosphere and games such as pingpong and foosball.
+We had a fun lunch at Culinary Dropout, which has decent food, a lively atmosphere, and games such as ping-pong and foosball.
 They also have a kids’ menu.
 Read reviews for Culinary Dropout on Tripadvisor.

 The Cupcake ATM at the Domain in Austin

-10. Austin Ice Cream and Sweet Treats
+12. Austin Ice Cream and Sweet Treats

-Wondering what to do in Austin with kids when you’ve done everything else?
-Go for ice cream or gelato, of course!
-We had so much fun at Amy’s Ice Creams (shown in video) that we ended up going twice.
+We had so much fun at Amy’s Ice Creams (shown in the video) that we ended up going twice.
 They offer over 350 flavors of ice cream (on rotation) at over a dozen Austin locations.
+It was our kids’ favorite because of all the topping you get to choose from that they hand blend into your ice cream.

 Ice Cream Cone in Austin